anhaidgroup/delex/examples/Single-Machine-Example.md

 We assume you have already installed Delex on a single machine, using [this guide](https://github.com/anhaidgroup/delex/blob/docs/doc/installation-guides/install-single-machine.md).

-### Step 1: Downloading Datasets
+### Step 1: Downloading the Datasets

 To begin, we need to download three datasets from GitHub.
 Navigate to the dblp_acm folder [here](https://github.com/anhaidgroup/delex/tree/main/examples/data/dblp_acm).
 Click on 'gold.parquet' and click the download icon at the top.
 Repeat this for 'table_a.parquet' and 'table_b.parquet'.
 Now move all these into a directory on your local machine called 'dblp_acm'.

 ### Step 2: Creating a Python File

 Within the 'dblp_acm' directory, create a Python file called 'basic_example.py'.
-We will use this Python file to write the code.
+We will add code to this file.

-_Note: If you would like to see the completed Python file without following the walkthrough below, you can visit [basic_example.py](./basic_example.py).
-If you would like to complete the walkthrough using a pre-built Jupyter Notebook rather than your own Python file, you can visit [basic_example.ipynb](./basic_example.ipynb)._

 ### Step 3: Importing Dependencies